51Degrees/documentation/src/devicedetection/features/falsepositivecontrol.md

 # Introduction

-Most device detection solutions rely primarily on the User Agent HTTP header.
+Most device detection solutions rely primarily on the User-Agent HTTP header.
 However, the content of this header can be any string at all.
-This inevitably leads to situations where finding an exact match to a previously observed User Agent is not possible.
+This inevitably leads to situations where finding an exact match to a previously observed User-Agent is not possible.

 A false positive occurs when the service tells you it has found a match but in reality the details provided are incorrect.